vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/working/vimbook.md

 <!-- -->

-- If there is a an urgent/emergent wound need (i.e. needs surgical eval or management), consult the appropriate surgical service
+- If there is an urgent/emergent wound need (i.e. needs surgical eval or management), consult the appropriate surgical service

 - While awaiting consultation, initiate topical wound care orders